Depo Provera Lawsuit: Do I Qualify for Compensation? (2025)

 Non-economic losses cover the ways the meningioma reduces the victim’s quality of life.
 These losses may include the pain, mental suffering and disabilities caused by a meningioma.
 Again, a victim could suffer significant non-economic losses because of how a brain tumor can alter their quality of life.

 To avoid paying a huge damage award to each victim, drug manufacturers facing an MDL will often offer a global settlement.
 This settlement usually includes a large fund that pays victims preset amounts based on factors such as age, disease and prognosis.
 More seriously injured patients will be eligible to receive larger payouts.
+A similar way was used in the Zantac lawsuit settlements, where affected claimants got different compensation based on their health conditions and prognosis.
+These types of settlements help ensure that victims receive compensation in proportion to the severity of their injuries.

 Do I Qualify for